Updated May 2021

 It also offers split tunneling, which means you can choose which websites go through VPN and which don’t.
 So, you can browse Instagram using your full internet connection while a torrent is working away in the background over VPN.

 Another nice feature is Wi-Fi protection.
 This allows you to tell CyberGhost to launch automatically (or not), depending on the network you are connected to.
 For example, you might set it not to launch if your smartphone is connected to your company’s secure network, but set it to launch when you connect to an unsecured public Wi-Fi network.
 So, you don’t need to think about VPN when you quickly go online to check for something while waiting for your coffee to be ready at the local cafe.

 For Android only, you can also get data compression, which compresses images and app data to reduce the amount of bandwidth you need when you are on a limited network.

 While CyberGhost VPN is generally easy and intuitive for even beginners to use, they offer robust support if you do encounter any issues.
 On their support site, there are comprehensive guides on pretty much everything, as well as quick read troubleshooting and FAQs.

-For those that prefer to talk to someone, there are also email and live chat options, though they are a little buried.
-You need to go into the help section and open the knowledgebase search before the chat option is visible.
+For those who prefer to talk to someone, there are also email and live chat options, though they are a little buried.
+You need to go into the help section and open the knowledge-base search before the chat option is visible.
 But once you get there, the team is responsive and knowledgeable.